 Oatmeal and Victorian America’s Attitude

-Yes, it’s bizarre (because Americans today know recognize oats), but true: oatmeal had a hard time gaining traction in the Victorian-American homemaker’s kitchen.
+Yes, it’s bizarre (because Americans today know recognize oats), but true.
+Oatmeal had a hard time gaining traction in the Victorian-American kitchen.
+Oatmeal and Victorian America’s Attitude.

-As a melting pot of Eastern Europeans, Western Europeans, Southern Europeans, Asians (both east and west, north and south), Africans, Australians– the nineteenth-century United States was naturally a conglomerate of people with varying attitudes and ideas.
-Everyone brought personal tastes, parental attitudes, years of eating whatever their tiny village in the Old Country ate.
-To many of those folks, oats remained weeds that infested wheat fields and were sometimes grown intentionally as feed for horses and cows.
+As a melting pot from the world over, the nineteenth-century United States held varying attitudes and ideas.
+Everyone brought personal tastes and parental attitudes along.
+To many of those folks, oats remained weeds that infested wheat fields and were sometimes grown intentionally as feed for stock.
 You can take the woman out of the Old Country, but you can’t take the Old Country out of the woman.
-Get what I’m saying here?
+Get what I’m saying?

-Many new Americans put the grain solidly in the categories of one: animal fodder, and two: strictly for laborers.
+Many new Americans put oats solidly in the categories of one: animal fodder, and two: strictly for laborers.

 Greeks and Romans considered oats to be nothing more than a diseased version of wheat.
 Oats were a lowly horse food for the Romans, who scoffed at the “oat-eating barbarians”, or those pesky Germanic tribes who eventually toppled the West Roman Empire.
 Come to think of it, the Romans were never able to conquer the Scots.
 Big oat eaters, those Scots.
 Oats 2, Romans 0.